 sudo docker run -d --name=postgres13 -p 5432:5432 -v postgres-volume:/var/lib/postgresql/data -e POSTGRES_PASSWORD=[your_password] postgres

 Let’s break down this syntax.
-Here is what each parameter in that command means:
+First, here is what each parameter in that command means:

--dwill run this container in detached mode so that it runs in the background.
+-dwill run this container in a detached mode to run it in the background.

 -pwill bind the PostgreSQL container port 5432 to the same port on your host machine.
 You’ll be able to connect to

 localhost:5432using PostgreSQL clients (

 -voption bind that data folder inside the container volume (

 -esets an environment variable.
 In this case, the PostgreSQL root password.